rwb/prevention/README.md

 #### Lesson 12 - Monday 2/21/22 - Note: Exam 2 Starts Here

+* Reminder: your first prevention reports are due next Wednesday 3/2/22.
+Please bring a paper copy with you to class
+* Your first exams are mostly graded.
+I will post grades by end of the day on Wednesday.
 * We now turn our attention to the Kansas City Gun Experiment ([link](https://www.ojp.gov/pdffiles/kang.pdf)).

 81. What is a potential response to the concern that there are too many guns in circulation?